-Figure 12.
-Economic benefits of integrating GI into land management
+Figure 11.
+Reasons to integrate delivery of green infrastructure into land management

-- 5.34 Figure 7 gives an indication of the high-level approach that should be taken to green infrastructure in each Environmental Character Area.
-A profile of each area is given in Appendix C, with detail about the priorities outlined in Appendix D. Additional guidance can be found in the Green Infrastructure Framework Documents 2, 3 and 4, which provide the evidence base for this Green Infrastructure Strategy. - 5.35 The key to planning and managing green infrastructure features within wider land management is to consider the site in its context.
-This includes considering the features of the site and the networks of habitats, sustainable transport routes and water courses that surround it.
-Figure 14 outlines the steps to follow when considering how to integrate green infrastructure within land management.
+- 5.33 Figure 5 gives an indication of the high-level approach that should be taken to green infrastructure in each Environmental Character Area.
+A profile of each area is given in Appendix C, with detail about the priorities outlined in Appendix D. Additional guidance can be found in the Green Infrastructure Framework Documents 2, 3 and 4, which provide the evidence base for this Green Infrastructure Strategy. - 5.34 The key to planning and managing green infrastructure features within land management is to consider the site in its context and be guided by the five 'Process' principles of how to deliver good GI set out in paragraph 5.1.
+This includes considering the features of the site and the networks of habitats, Public Rights of Way, sustainable transport routes and water courses that surround it.
+The setting of the site within the local landscape, and how land management can seek to enhance local landscape character and views into or out of existing GI assets should be considered.
+Figure 12 outlines the steps to follow when considering how to integrate green infrastructure within land management.